mcavs/HC-XAI-using-AutoML-Paper/README.md

 🔎 Reproducibility Notes
 * Code has been tested on R (>=4.3.0).
-* Randomness in simulations is controlled by fixed seed values.
+* Randomness in simulations is controlled by fixed seed values using `set.seed(123)`.

 📨 Contact

 Mustafa Cavus – [mustafacavus@eskisehir.edu.tr] or open an issue on GitHub.